 The Stanford University Medical Center Renewal Project included expanding Lucile Packard Children’s Hospital, for which Malcolm was contracted by Preston/Top Grade to construct temporary shoring and drilled shaft foundations for the Make-Ready Utility Tunnel.
 Additionally, Malcolm was contracted by DPR to install the shoring and pile foundation system for the Hospital Expansion.

-Approximately 2,400 linear feet of shoring was installed around the perimeter of the site.
-The shoring consisted of soldier piles, shotcrete lagging and tiebacks.
+Approximately 2,400 linear feet of shoring were installed around the perimeter of the site.
+The shoring consisted of soldier piles, shotcrete lagging, and tie-backs.
 About 30% of the shoring was under OSHPD jurisdiction.
-The building foundation system consisted of 2,275 CFA piles 24 inches in diameter with an average depth of 65 feet.
-Fourteen test piles were installed and subjected to a combination of static loads testing up to 1,200 kips, High Strain Dynamic Testing (HSDT) and Low Strain Testing (PIT).
+The building foundation system consisted of 2,275 CFA piles, 24 inches in diameter, with an average depth of 65 feet.
+Fourteen test piles were installed and subjected to a combination of static load testing up to 1,200 kips, High Strain Dynamic Testing (HSDT), and Low Strain Testing (PIT).